The Changing Face of DC Governance Over Time

 Another Step with Home Rule Efforts

-- Finally, in 1973, Congress passed the Home Rule Bill, and voters approved it in a referendum in 1974.
-Citizens elected the Mayor and Council in 1974.
+- Finally, in 1973, Congress passed the Home Rule Bill, and DC voters approved it in a referendum in 1974.
+Citizens elected the mayor and Council in 1974.
 Voters also approved the election of Advisory Neighborhood Commissioners, each to represent every 2,000 residents, to advise the Council on neighborhood concerns.

 The powers and duties of the Council are comparable to those held by state, county, and city legislatures, including the authority to adopt laws and to approve the District’s annual budget submitted by the Mayor.
 The Council is a co-equal branch of government, part of a system of checks and balances similar to any other state government.

-Statehood is the only practical way that District citizens can participate in a fully democratic government as part of the United States.
+"Statehood is the only practical way that District citizens can participate in a fully democratic government as part of the United States.
 It is the only way to ensure that our local government will never be subject to a shutdown because of Congress’ quibbling over purely federal matters.
-It is the only way to give District residents locally elected representatives to enact purely local laws that will not be subject to national debates over divisive social issues.
+It is the only way to give District residents local elected representatives to enact purely local laws that will not be subject to national debates over divisive social issues.
 It is the only way to create a justice system that is representative of, and sensitive to, our community values.
 Statehood is the only way to give residents a full, guaranteed, and irrevocable voice in the Congress of the United States- the same voice enjoyed by all other citizens across the country.
-Statehood is the most practical solution to right the historical wrong of denying voting rights to citizens of the District and to guarantee the right to local self-governance.
+Statehood is the most practical solution to right the historical wrong of denying voting rights to citizens of the District and to guarantee the right to local self-governance."